Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 By spending a few minutes surfing the site, you’re bound to find videos that can elevate your mood and reduce your stress level.
 For example, you can:

 Pinterest is a free virtual corkboard that allows you to ‘pin’ and share interesting or inspiring things you find on the web.
 You can also browse other people’s boards, which is particularly fun when you discover those who share your interests.
-Pinterest can also help you set goals and manage stress; for example, when scrapbooking meets journaling combined with your favorite magazines online.
+Pinterest can also help you set goals and manage stress; for example, when scrapbooking meets journaling combined with your favourite magazines online.

 Relieving stress with apps